1804 Haitian massacre: Haitian Revolution

 "Burning of the Plaine du Cap – Massacre of whites by the blacks."
-On August 22, 1791, slaves set fire to plantations, torched cities and massacred the white population.
+On August 22, 1791, slaves destroyed plantations in Le Cap, and killed all the French population in the region.

 In 1791, a man of Jamaican origin named Dutty Boukman became the leader of the enslaved Africans held on a large plantation in Cap-Français.
 In the wake of the French Revolution, he planned to massacre all the French living in Cap-Français.
 On 22 August 1791, the enslaved Africans descended on Le Cap, where they destroyed the plantations and executed all the French who lived in the region.
 King Louis XVI was accused of indifference to the massacre, while the slaves seemed to think the king was on their side.
 In July 1793, the French in Les Cayes were massacred.

 Despite the French proclamation of emancipation, the blacks sided with the Spanish who came to occupy the region.
 In July 1794, Spanish forces stood by while the black troops of Jean-François massacred the French whites in Fort-Dauphin.

+Philippe Girard writes that genocide was openly considered as a strategy by both sides in the conflict.
+White forces sent by Napoleon Bonaparte committed massacres but were defeated before they could accomplish genocide, while an army under Jean-Jacques Dessalines, composed mainly of former slaves, was able to wipe out the white Haitian population.
+Girard describes five main factors leading to the massacre, which he describes as a genocide: (1) Haitian soldiers were influenced by the French Revolution to justify murder and large-scale massacres on ideological grounds; (2) economic interests motivated French planters to want to quell the uprising, as well as influencing former slaves to want to kill the planters and take ownership of the plantations; (3) a slave revolt had been ongoing for more than a decade, and was itself a reaction to a century of brutal colonial rule, making violent death commonplace and therefore easier to accept; (4) the massacre was a form of class warfare in which former slaves were able to take revenge against their former masters; and (5) the last stages of the war became a racial conflict pitting whites against blacks and mulattoes, in which racial hatred, dehumanization, and conspiracy theories all facilitated genocide.

 Dessalines came to power after France's defeat and subsequent evacuation from what was previously known as Saint-Domingue.
 In November 1803, three days after Rochambeau's forces surrendered, Dessalines ordered the execution of 800 French soldiers who had been left behind due to illness during the evacuation.
 He did guarantee the safety of the remaining white civilian population.
 However, Jeremy Popkin writes that statements by Dessalines such as "There are still French on the island, and still you considered yourselves free," spoke of a hostile attitude toward the remaining white minority.